Student Employment FAQ

 What do I do if I am offered a job?
 What documents do I need to complete my hire paperwork?

-If you are offered an on-campus position, your first stop is the Student Employment Office in Ramstad 112.
+If you are offered an on-campus position, your first stop is the Student Employment Office in the Nesvig Alumni Center.
 You need to visit the Student Employment Office to process your mandatory hiring paperwork.
 This paperwork must be done before your first day of work.
 You will be required to complete a Department of Homeland Security I-9 “Employment Eligibility Verification” form and a W-4 form before you begin working.
 Original documentation, such as a social security card, passport or certified copy of a birth certificate, is required to complete this paperwork.
-Please bring your original documents to the Student Employment Office.
+Please bring your original documents.
 If you are offered a state work study position, you must pick up your State Work Study Referral Agreement Form in the Student Employment Office.
 The State Work Study Referral Agreement Form must be completed by your employer and returned to the Student Employment Office prior to your first day of employment.

 How many hours can I work each week?

-While school is in session, a student can work up to 19 hours a week in a state work study position or 20 hours in an on-campus position.
+While school is in session, a student can only work up to 19 hours a week total between all on campus positions (the week starts on Saturday and ends on Friday).
 In most cases, students work an average of 10-15 hours a week while taking classes.

 During holidays and school breaks (as long as the student is NOT enrolled in any classes) students are allowed to work up to 40 hours a week.

 During summer break students can work up to 40 hours a week regardless of whether or not they are enrolled in classes.

 What happens if I choose not to use my work study award?